Donating wholesome food for human consumption diverts food waste from landfills and puts food on the table for families in need.

 - The U.S. Federal Food Donation Act of 2008 specifies procurement contract language encouraging Federal agencies and contractors of Federal agencies to donate excess wholesome food to eligible nonprofit organizations to feed food-insecure people in the United States.

-A large number of food charities accept and help coordinate food donations.
-The list of food donation charities presented here is not exhaustive.
+A growing number of organizations--both charitable and for profit--are working to recover wholesome excess food to provide low or no-cost meals to families in need.
+The list of organizations presented here is not exhaustive.
 Inclusion on this list does not imply endorsement by the USDA.
 (If you would like your organization listed, please contact FoodWasteChallenge@oce.usda.gov)

 Ahiara Development Union USA Inc